adamw1221/CS495-Lab-Inventory-Group-F/test.md

     2. **Test:**
         1. For manual testing you can visit our heroku page above and log in with **classmate**.
-        2. Follow the instructions to cehckout a part from **section 4**.
+        2. Follow the instructions to checkout a part from **section 4**.
         3. Navigate to the **Return Parts** page.
 You should see your new equipment.
-If not, open the page in a enw tab to fully refresh the session.
+If not, open the page in a new tab to fully refresh the session.
         4. Select the small square on the far left-hand side of the equipment in the table in the Return column.
         5. Add a description, then press submit.
-You should get a notification saying the return was succesful.
+You should get a notification saying the return was successful.

 ## User Acceptance Testing

-The following tests require user interaction with the corresponding webpages and are verifiable (after logging in) by on screen response or completing a complementary action.
+The following tests require user interaction with the corresponding webpages and are verifiable (after logging in) by on-screen response or completing a complementary action.

 **Website Link**: https://lab-inventory-6d96bc525443.herokuapp.com/login